 \subsection{Datasets}

-We evaluate our model on real-world citation datasets Cora, Citeseer and Pubmed~\cite{Cora-Citeseer-Pubmed} and the data partition~\cite{Revisiting-Graph-Ebd} details are covered in Table \ref{table-1}.
-Each citation network provides all the relevant information for each single paper represented as node and citing link between two documents by an edge.
-Nodes are assigned with labels under their categories.
-In node semi-supervised classification task, a number of nodes with labels selected by a preset rate from the whole as training set for learning to predict the labels of nodes in test set and validation set.
+We evaluate our model on real-world citation datasets Cora, Citeseer, and Pubmed~\cite{Cora-Citeseer-Pubmed}.
+Each citation network provides the relevant information of papers represented as nodes, each citing link between two documents by an edge, and the nodes' labels assigned by their categories.
+The introductions are as follows.